NekitCorp/instagram-no-auth/README.md

 # instagram-no-auth

-Google Chrome extension to to use instagram without authorization
+Google Chrome extension to use instagram without authorization